fluxcd/flux/site/faq.md

 Flux polls image registries every 5 minutes by default.
-You can change this, but beware that registries may throttle and even blacklist over-eager clients (like FLux in this scenario).
+You can change this, but beware that registries may throttle and even blacklist over-eager clients (like Flux in this scenario).

 ### How do I use my own deploy key?

-Flux uses a k8s secret for the ssh deploy key.
-You can provide your own secret or overwrite the one generated with your own.
+Flux uses a k8s secret to hold the git ssh deploy key.
+It is possible to provide your own.

-First delete the secret if it exists:
+First delete the secret (if it exists):

 `kubectl delete secret flux-git-deploy`

-Then create a new one with your key:
+Then create a new secret named `flux-git-deploy` and using your key as the content of the secret:

 `kubectl create secret generic flux-git-deploy --from-file /path/to/id-rsa-flux`

 Now restart fluxd to re-read the k8s secret (if it is running):

-`kubectl delete -f deploy/flux-deployment.yaml ; kubectl apply -f deploy/flux-deployment.yaml`
+`kubectl delete $(kubectl get pod -o name -l name=flux)`